-Between June 2021 and June 2022, UNICEF MENARO supported the implementation of a times-series knowledge, attitudes, and practices (KAP) survey measuring a set of key COVID-19 social and behaviour change (SBC) indicators.1 The survey was conducted simultaneously in 23 countries across the Middle East and North African region and repeated at three points in time over the one-year period.
+Between June 2021 and June 2022, a timesseries survey of knowledge, attitudes, and practices (KAP) related to key COVID-19 social and behaviour change (SBC) indicators was implemented.
+The survey was conducted simultaneously in 23 countries across the Middle East and North African region and repeated at three points in time over the one-year period.1 The first of the three surveys was conducted jointly by UNICEF MENARO and WHO EMRO

+(Eastern Mediterranean Regional office), and thereafter by UNICEF MENARO.
 The data from these surveys established a standardized baseline for COVID-19 SBC data collection and served as a point of triangulation for national and sub-national level data.
 The data was used to directly inform programme decisions (e.g., audience segmentation) and develop tailored responses.